valeriansaliou/constellation/README.md

 You can find the built binaries in the `./target/release` directory.

+_Install `libssl-dev` (ie. OpenSSL headers) before you compile Constellation.
+SSL dependencies are required for the Geo-DNS database updater._

 **Install from Cargo:**

 You can install Constellation directly with `cargo install`: